tyirenkyi/teeny_tiny_compiler/README.md

 ## Teeny Tiny compiler

 I built this compiler by following [Austin Henley's](https://github.com/AZHenley) Teeny Tiny compiler [blog series](https://austinhenley.com/blog/teenytinycompiler1.html) which is implemented in Python.
 The Teeny Tiny language is a dialect of BASIC.
-Teeny Tiny compiles to C code and the compiler is implemented in Rust.
+Teeny Tiny compiles to C code and this version of the compiler is implemented in Rust.

 # Future Support
 Here are a list of features I'll be adding to improve the Teeny Tiny language: